Overview

 Here are some additional ways that state agencies can support employees in the workplace:

-- Attend a domestic violence 101 or sexual violence 101 training so that your employees recognize the warning signs of abuse.
+- Attend a gender-based violence awareness training so that your employees recognize the warning signs of abuse.

 - Contact [email protected] about a customized gender-based violence and the workplace training for your designated Domestic Violence Agency Liaison.